CERTIFIED SCRUM PRODUCT OWNER

 - Learn how the Product Owner works with Development Teams during the Sprint

-- Best practices in balancing time among the team, stakeholders, and customers
+- Explore best practices in balancing time among the Development Team, stakeholders, and customers

 What You Will Receive

-This course focuses on interaction — we only use lecture to cover the basic terms and concepts.
+This course focuses on interaction — we only use lectures to cover the basic terms and concepts.
 Most class time is dedicated to fun exercises, engaging discussion, and team collaboration.
-We focus on practical solutions to real-world challenges drawn from decades of experience as product managers, Agile coaches and Product Owners in Agile environments.
+We focus on practical solutions to real-world, Product Owner challenges drawn from decades of experience as product managers, Agile coaches and Product Owners in Agile environments.

-- A vivid, 55-page student workbook full of custom exercises, activities and course summaries that capture the essential points you need to learn and comprehend.
+- A vivid student workbook full of custom exercises, activities and course summaries that capture the essential points you need to learn and comprehend.

 - A two-year membership in the Scrum Alliance